 Direct Neurofeedback sends a tiny, imperceptible signal to the brain that causes a slight fluctuation in brainwaves.
 This fluctuation allows the brain to reorganize and get out of rigid, stuck patterns.
 It is like re-booting a frozen computer.

 Despite such a weak signal, Direct Neurofeedback produces changes in brainwaves and greater self-regulation without any effort from the client.
 Direct Neurofeedback is not a treatment for any specific disorder.
 It is a general process that relaxes the nervous system and optimizes brain function.

 However, as self-regulation occurs many problems arising from central nervous system dysfunction seem to improve.

-“This can manifest as mood improvement in people with feelings of anxiety and depression, less distractibility and impulsiveness with ADD, greater clarity in TBI and less craving with addiction.
+“This can manifest as mood improvement in people with feelings of anxiety and depression, less distractibility and impulsiveness with ADD, greater clarity in TBI.
 Direct Neurofeedback may also benefit people who are already healthy and interested in peak functioning and greater resilience to stress.”

 Initial improvements are temporary, lasting from a few hours to a few days.
 With additional sessions clients report that improvements endure.
 An average of about 20 sessions is typically needed.
 Ongoing treatment is usually not necessary.
 Changes tend to be enduring.

 Although the conditions that improve have very different causes, there is one common denominator: they are stuck in dysfunctional patterns.
 Direct Neurofeedback causes a “disruption” of that pattern regardless of origin, and allows the brain to either return to its “factory specifications” or begin creating new, healthy patterns.
 This coincides with the tremendous amount of research demonstrating a newly discovered “neuroplasticity” in the brain.